amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 ```

 The deployment uses the standard `openzipkin/zipkin-slim` container image.
-The Zipkin service exposes the Zipkin website you can use to view the telemetry on port `32411`.
-Use the Kubernetes CLI to apply the manifest file to the Kubernetes cluster and deploy the Zipkin server:
+The Zipkin service exposes the Zipkin website, which you can use to view the telemetry on port `32411`.
+Use the Kubernetes CLI to apply the Zipkin manifest file to the Kubernetes cluster and deploy the Zipkin server:

 ```bash
 kubectl apply -f zipkin.yaml